Battle of Garmsir: The Battle: Operation Asada Wosa (Live Free)

 1st Battalion, 6th Marines, the battalion landing team for the 24th MEU along with elements from 2nd Reconnaissance Bn started their combat operations with an attack on the Taliban-held town of Garmsir on 28 April.
 The operation was carried out in conjunction with British troops of the 16 Air Assault Brigade.
 Taliban forces withdrew from the town as a result of the assault and took up a position further south.

 After seizing Garmsir, the Marines pushed further south into an area where the insurgents had built bunkers and tunnels capable of withstanding coalition airstrikes.
 They ran into stiff resistance and the operation, expected to take a few days, lasted more than a month to complete.
 This alerted the ISAF commander that the town was important to the insurgents, so he ordered the Marines to remain in the area, rather than clear the town and leave.
 He was also concerned that the Taliban would emerge after the Marines left, falsely claiming that they had run ISAF forces off.
 With the original mission changed, the Marines transitioned from combat operations to civil operations.
 The 24th MEU commander Colonel Peter Petronzio focused on protecting the local Afghans as they began to return to their homes after having been displaced by the Taliban.
 The Marines also continued their combat operations in the area, killing more than 400 insurgents between April and July 2008, according to governor Gulab Mangal.

 Aftermath

 On 8 September 2008, the 24th MEU returned control of Garmsir to British forces, after having operated in the area for approximately 130 days.
 The town was deemed safe and more stable.

 Operation Khanjar

-On 18 June 2009, Marines from 2nd Battalion, 8th Marines (2/8), as part of the northern push of Operation Khanjar, entered Garmsir Province.
+On 18 June 2009, Marines from the 2nd Battalion, 8th Marines (2/8), as part of the northern push of Operation Khanjar, entered Garmsir Province.